VictoriaMetrics/VictoriaMetrics/docs/README.md

 Send a request to `http://<victoriametrics-addr>:8428/api/v1/export?match[]=<timeseries_selector_for_export>`, where `<timeseries_selector_for_export>` may contain any [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for metrics to export.
 Use `{__name__!=""}` selector for fetching all the time series.

-The response would contain all the data for the selected time series in [JSON streaming format](http://ndjson.org/).
+The response would contain all the data for the selected time series in JSON line format - see [these docs](#json-line-format) for details on this format.

 Each JSON line contains samples for a single time series.
 An example output:

 ```json